populse/mia_processes/docs/html/_sources/documentation/bricks/reports/BoldIQMsPlot.rst.txt

       ex. '/home/username/data/derived_data/spikes_reg_func_valid.out'

 - *tr* (a float, optional)
-    Repetion time.
+    Repetition time.
 Default value is Undefined, the TR in the database will be used.

     ::